 When your students read through a complex historical poem like “Liberty and Peace,” don’t worry if they don’t get all the details right away: just make an introduction that will prepare them to learn more about the work when they see it a second or a third time at some point in the future.

-A great five-minute introductory lesson for this poem would be simply to have your students understand Wheatley’s national references, which are given in a personified classical style — understand those, and you’re better prepared to understand the poem as a whole.
+A great five-minute introductory lesson for this poem would be simply to have your students understand Wheatley’s geographical references, many of which are given in a personified classical style — understand those, and you’re better prepared to understand the poem as a whole.
 Columbia is of course America.
 (Take your pick of Italian explorers — Christopher Columbus or Amerigo Vespucci — and construct a feminine personification from the name, and voilà! you have named a continent.)
 Britannia is Britain and Albion is England, just as Galia (or Gallia) is France (ancient Gaul), Germania is Germany, Hibernia is Ireland, and Scotia is Scotland.

 Those stylized national names appear frequently in literature and history, and if your students learn to recognize them here, they will be able to recognize them everywhere.
 (What can you now tell us about the Canadian province of Nova Scotia, or the Catholic men’s organization called the Ancient Order of Hibernians?)